ouseful-testing/Xouseful-testing.github.io/_talks/raven-dragon-tales.md

   - ShadowTheatre
 ---

+Two tales told in words, song and shadow from Orkney and China about how to tackle two very different types of elemental dragon - one dragon is malevolent, while the other is benevolent so which is which?

-Shadow puppet performance featuring integrated telling, images and live sound.
+*A great opportunity to see a shadow puppet performance featuring integrated telling, images and live sound.*

 <img src="../../assets/images/the_dragon.jpg" width=400 />